Wasserstein Gradient Flows of MMD Functionals with Distance Kernels under Sobolev Regularization: Distance Kernel MMDs with Sobolev Regularization

 The first summand is known as \emph{interaction energy}, while the second one is called \emph{potential energy} of $V_\nu \coloneqq \int_{\R} K(\cdot,y) \d \nu(y)$.
 Functionals of this kind were, e.g., applied in \cite{TSGSW2011} for function dithering.
+In general, MMDs have seen use in statistics and machine learning \cite{mmd_energy_eq, BGRKSS06, GBRSS13}, and as loss functions in generative adversarial networks \cite{BSAG2018, DRG2015}, while their gradient flows gained popularity in machine learning \cite{AKSG2019} and image processing \cite{EGNS2021}.
 The next result from \cite{DSBHS2024,HBGS2023} determines special associated functionals for $\F_{\nu}^{\pm}(\mu)$ with convenient properties.

 \begin{lemma} Let $\F_\nu^{\pm}$ be given by \eqref{eq:dis-decomp_all}, and let $F_\nu \colon L_2(0,1) \to \R$ be defined by

 Then, it holds for all $u \in L_2(0, 1)$ that

 For all $\mu\in\P_2(\R)$, we have the association